The-WebOps-Club/iitm-wiki/README.md

-A wiki for IIT Madras.
-The following is the process for installing mediaWiki on the local system:
+The following is the process for installing mediaWiki in windows environment.

     -Go to the website https://www.apachefriends.org/index.html and install Xampp as per your system i.e if it is Windows or Mac or Linux